Article

 Backrest angle and height adjust easily with one-hand levers, while the client is in the chair.

-(Note: with the optional backrest spring, the backrest tilt angle range available is altered.
-See Locked Options on Backrest.)
+(Note: with the optional backrest spring, the available backrest tilt range is altered.)

 Backrest height is adjusted by depressing the backrest height lever and raising or lowering the backrest.
 (Figure 11) The height from the top of the backrest to the seat offers six positions, ranging from 15.5 inches up to 19 inches.